ThePeeps191/Blooket-Collection/Answers/README.md

 # Obfuscated
 Q: Why is it obfuscated?

 A: Obfuscated because there is no open-source code that can function the same way.
+Also I don't want people claiming that they made the script.